 I let out a breath I hadn't realized I'd been holding.
 "Behind the big crystal. ...Please put the gun away?
-I'm not here to hurt you."
+I'm not here to hurt anybody."
 I hear him slip the gun into a holster and step slowly around the crystal.
 I look up at him from beneath my brown, face-framing bangs.

-He's pretty tall, and he's wearing all black, save for his headband and long, tattered cape, which are crimson.
+He's tall, and he's wearing all black, save for his headband and long, tattered cape, which are crimson.
 The cape is clasped around most of his face.

 He looks me over, "...Who are you?"

 He hesitates, and I can tell he's debating whether or not he can trust me. "...Vincent."